 The work of Kay and Richard follows the insight of the nineteenth-century elders in recording their knowledge in writing, by making that knowledge available in published form.
 Young and old people of today and tomorrow may look and learn to see the heavens from a Maori perspective.

-However, there was a core group of enthusiasts that were there every weekend, rain or fine, throughout the period of construction.
+However, there was a core group of enthusiasts that were there every weekend, rain or fine, throughout construction.
 These are our Beaker People, Graham Palmer, Chris Cahill, Alan Green, Geoffrey Dobson, Richard Hall (project manager) and Kay Leather (construction team manager).

 The henge is enclosed in a 60m x 60m square set in a 10-hectare farmlet.
 The gardens are gradually spreading along the driveway, around the buildings and henge surround.